Yang--Mills topology on four-dimensional triangulations

 Substituting into the expression for the topological charge density (Eq.~\eqref{eq:topcharge_cont} before integration), we obtain

 where we defined the charge four-form density as

 and the Levi--Civita symbol as

 expressed in terms of a complete set of basis vectors.
-Finally, from Eq.~\eqref{eq:topchargedens_discr} one can get the topological charge $Q_L$ by integrating $\rho^{ABMN}_{\sigma}$ over spacetime.
-This is achieved by multiplying the charge density by the volume $V_{\sigma} = \sqrt{5} / 96$ (in lattice units) of a simplex.
-An additional factor $1/5$ stems from the five possible choices of the four independent directions used to build the components of the strength field tensor\footnote{Notice that this construction is very similar to the standard symmetrized clover discretization adopted on flat hypercubic lattices, where the number of links coming out from each site is 8, instead of 5 as in our case.}.
-Explicitly, $Q_L$ reads:
+Finally, from Eq.~\eqref{eq:topchargedens_discr} one can get the topological charge $Q_L$ by integrating $\rho^{ABMN}_{\sigma}$ over spacetime consisting of $N_4$ number of simplices with individual volume $V_{\sigma} = \sqrt{5}/96$ resulting in $V = N_4 V_\sigma a^4$ 4D volume.

+An additional factor $1/5$ stems from the five possible choices of the four independent directions used to build the components of the field strength tensor.
+Notice that this construction is very similar to the standard symmetrized clover discretization adopted on flat hypercubic lattices, where the number of links coming out from each site is 8, instead of 5 as in our case.
+Explicitly, $Q_L$ reads

-An essential point for correctly implementing this sum is that the vectors $\vec{e}_{A,\sigma}$ in each simplex must be consistently ordered according to the global orientation of $\mathcal{T}$, which is well defined for the manifolds tipically considered in CDT: that requires a careful algorithmic implementation, see Appendix A for more details.
+Finally, a consistent ordering of the vectors $\vec{e}_{A,\sigma}$ over each simplex must be implemented, according to the global orientation of $\mathcal{T}$, in order to sum the different contributions coherently.
+See Appendix A for more details.

 Topology is well defined only in the continuum limit.
-A standard procedure, adopted on regular lattices to recover an approximate topological classification, is to iteratively smooth gauge configurations so as to remove ultraviolet noise, tipically by minimizing the gauge action and exploiting the fact that topological sectors are characterized by local minima, corresponding to \mbox{(anti-)}instantons in the continuum.
+A standard procedure, adopted on regular lattices to recover an approximate topological classification, is to iteratively smooth gauge configurations so as to remove ultraviolet noise, typically by minimizing the gauge action and exploiting the fact that topological sectors are characterized by local minima, corresponding to \mbox{(anti-)}instantons in the continuum.
 We will follow this approach, exploiting in particular the so-called cooling algorithm~\cite{Berg:1981nw, Iwasaki:1983bv, Itoh:1984pr, Teper:1985rb, Ilgenfritz:1985dz, Campostrini:1989dh, Alles:2000sc, Bonati:2014tqa}.
+We stress that, as for the discretization of other gauge invariant observables, the definition of the cooling procedure is not unique.

-\textit{Numerical Results} --- As a first, exploratory step, we consider quasi-flat configurations built from the triangulation of a hypercube with periodic boundary conditions~\cite{SCOTTMARA1976170, Ambjorn:2016fbd}: this is an important benchmark, since results should match those obtained on standard hypercubic lattices.
-We will illustrate results obtained for $SU(3)$ with various numbers of time slices and $\sim 10^3$ simplices per time slice; similar results have been obtained for $SU(2)$.
+\textit{Numerical Results} -- We start from quasi-flat triangulations of a toroidal hypercube~\cite{SCOTTMARA1976170, Ambjorn:2016fbd}, since this important benchmark should approximate results obtained on standard hypercubic lattices.
+We will mainly illustrate results for $SU(3)$, with similar findings obtained for $SU(2)$.